borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 npc element can give a bonus weapon, npc can give some unique stuff though if you talk right to them or smth tip about which weapon is effective against upcoming enemy

+# Gear

+the upgrade system to also be split into two categories of stats/skills.
+The ones you upgrade with alien material, and the ones you upgrade using mechanical parts.
+But once you've crossed a threshold in one of the two trees/stats, you are locked into that category and the player sprite changes accordingly.

 # Aliens

 first in game, alien is thought to be alien.
 Then the big AHA moment is that the alien tech is actually human biotech/nanotech technology gone out of control